Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT

-\subsubsection{Gammex multi-energy phantom}
+\subsubsection{Gammex Multi-Energy Phantom}

-To facilitate the display and comparison of removal effects on the artifacts caused by spectral inconsistency, eight regions of interest (ROIs) distributed across different brightness levels of the ring bands were selected in Fig. \ref{fig:correction result} to compute \( \Delta_{\rm{MAX}} \).
-For the [40, 120] keV energy range, the \( \Delta_{\rm{MAX}} \) values after correction with the direct inversion method, ETB-Cal algorithm, and ring removal method decreased by 71.78 \%, 77.93 \%, and 37.78 \%, respectively, compared to the reconstructed E-bins images without correction.
-Similarly, for the [70, 120] keV energy range, the \( \Delta_{\rm{MAX}} \) values after correction with the direct inversion method, ETB-Cal algorithm, and ring removal method decreased by 81.45 \%, 82.60 \%, and 38.63 \%, respectively.
+Reconstructed images of Gammex MEPT was shown in Fig. \ref{fig:ETB-cal at different TH}.
+Eight ROIs were selected across varying intensity levels of the ring artifacts, as shown in (1a), to assess artifact correction efficacy by calculating \( \Delta_{\rm{MAX}} \) in Scan set-I. For the [40, 120] keV energy bin (E-bin), the \( \Delta_{\rm{MAX}} \) values after correction with the direct inversion method, ETB-Cal algorithm, and ring removal method decreased from 29.3 HU to 7.4 HU, 5.8 HU and 16.4 HU, respectively.
+Similarly, for the [70, 120] keV E-bin, the \( \Delta_{\rm{MAX}} \) values after correction with the direct inversion method, ETB-Cal algorithm, and ring removal method decreased from 29.9 HU to 4.9 HU, 4.6 HU and 16.1 HU, respectively.
+And as marked in (1c), five ROIs were selected for Scan set-II to compute \( \Delta_{\rm{MAX}} \).
+The ETB-Cal algorithm achieved significant ring artifact reduction across all E-bins, with \( \Delta_{\rm{MAX}} \) reductions from 26.3 HU to 4.9 HU, from 28.1 HU to 3.5 HU, from 21.1 HU to 5.8 HU, and from 19.0 HU to 4.9 HU in four E-bins, respectively.

-Then we moved on to the practical multiple-energy threshold application of ETB-Cal algorithm.
-Specifically, the photon counting detector used in the experiment can only set two thresholds in a single acquisition.
-After aligning the first projection angle, data from two acquisitions were utilized, with thresholds set at 31 keV and 54 keV for the first acquisition, and 37 keV and 60 keV for the second one.
-Fig. \ref{fig:ETB-cal at different TH} shows the reconstruction images before and after ETB-Cal correction under four different thresholds.
-It can be observed that the ETB-Cal algorithm exhibits significant spectral correction and ring removal effects on all these thresholds, corresponding reducing magnitudes of 74.63 \%, 81.65 \%, 67.73 \%, and 69.27 \% in \( \Delta_{\rm{MAX}} \), respectively.

-At threshold settings of 37 keV and 60 keV, the corrected images still show a noticeable narrow dark band near the center.
-This could be attributed to non-ideal factors such as polarization and detector temperature drift between the two data acquisitions, leading to localized errors that cannot be fully corrected by energy threshold bias \( \Delta E_i \) alone that well.